iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Bregman Proximal Mapping.md

 Now observe that the function $\psi(x) + \langle \nabla (b), x\rangle$ has domain on $\text{dom}(\partial \omega)$.
 Applying lemma 9.7, we have that $a \in \text{dom}(\partial \omega)$.
 And $a$ is the unique minimizer, satisfying $\mathbf 0 = \nabla \psi(a) + \nabla\omega(a) - \nabla \omega(b)$.

+**Rmarks**

+Other type of admissibility conditions for the Bregman Proximal operator exists, and it really depends on which literature we are reading.

 #### **Thm 9.12 | The Second Prox Lemma**